ansible-collections/community.sops/README.md

 Ansible 2.10 allows to determine [when vars plugins load the data](https://docs.ansible.com/ansible/latest/plugins/vars.html#using-vars-plugins).

-To run the sops vars plugin right after importing inventory, you can add the following to `ansible.cfg`:
+To run the SOPS vars plugin right after importing inventory, you can add the following to `ansible.cfg`:

 ```ini
 [community.sops]